 • CollPlant rhCollagen-based Commercial Bioink for Regenerative Medicine Applications.
 Our bioink product line provides an ideal building block for three dimensional bioprinting of tissues and organs.
-The bioink intend to enable the printing of three-dimensional scaffolds combined with human cells and/or growth factors as a basis for tissue or organ formation.
+The bioink is intended to enable the printing of three-dimensional scaffolds combined with human cells and/or growth factors as a basis for tissue or organ formation.
 In addition to collagen, CollPlant's bioink formulations can include other proteins and/or polymers as well.
 Our bioink is being developed to be compatible with numerous 3D bioprinting technologies and with printed organ characteristics.
 In January 2023, we launched Collink.3DTM 50L in powder form, which is our first bioink available in powder form and provides enhanced operational flexibility to support a wide range of 3D bioprinting applications, including drug discovery, drug screening, tissue testing as well as the development of transplantable tissues and organs.
 Earlier, in November 2022 we launched Collink.3DTM 90, an rhCollagen-based bioink solution for use in a variety of 3D bioprinting applications, offering increased mechanical properties to address additional printing requirements of soft and hard tissues.
 Collink.3DTM 90 is complementary to our first commercial bioink, Collink.3D 50, which was launched in November 2021, for use in 3D bioprinting.
-Collink.3D 50, our first commercially available rhCollagen-based biofabrication of scaffolds, tissues and organs, with improved bio-functionality, safety and reproducibility.
+Collink.3D 50, our first commercial bioade biofabrication of scaffolds, tissues and organ transplants.
+Made entirely from human-derived collagen, Collink.3D bioinks enables the production of scaffolds that accurately mimic the physical properties of human tissues and organs, with improved bio-functionality, safety and reproducibility.

 We also market VergenixSTR, a soft tissue matrix, intended for the treatment of tendinopathy, and VergenixFG, a wound healing flowable gel, intended for the treatment of chronic and acute wounds.
+In February 2025, we announced the expansion of our distribution channels for Vergenix STR product in Europe and Asia.
+Specifically, we signed distribution agreements for VergenixSTR with distributor companies located in the Netherlands, Turkey and India, for sales in the territories of the Netherlands, Belgium, Luxemburg ("Benelux"), Spain, India and Turkey.

 We were in the initial stages of developing 'gut-on-a-chip' tissue model intended to enable a predictive and personalized treatment for inflammatory bowel diseases (IBD).
 In November 2022, we entered into a license and research agreement with Tel Aviv University and Sheba Medical Center hospital, to co-development a 'gut-on-a-chip', tissue model for drug discovery and high throughput screening of drugs.
 In November 2023, we elected to terminate the aforementioned agreement and continued to develop this program on our own.
-In March 2024, following a further assessment, we have decided to focus our resources in advancing our 3D-bioprinted regenerative breast implants and dermal and soft tissue fillers programs, consequently putting the 'gut-on-a-chip' program on hold.
+In March 2024, following a further assessment, we decided to focus our resources in advancing our 3D-bioprinted regenerative breast implants and dermal and soft tissue fillers programs, consequently putting the 'gut-on-a-chip' program on hold.
 We intend to revisit the 'gut-on-a-chip' program and consider its initiation once resources become available.